How do key Black swing-state voters view Kamala Harris? It's complicated | CBC News

 Two: The effect will be modest

-Few expect her to single handedly provoke an Obama-level impact.
-African American turnout smashed records in the presidential runs of the first Black president.
+Few expect Harris to single-handedly provoke an Obama-level impact.
+African American turnout smashed records in the two presidential runs of the first Black president.

-"He's like Nelson Mandela or [Martin Luther King Jr.] — people have that type of regard for him," said Neal, next to the counter in the coffee shop where he works.
+"He's like Nelson Mandela or [Martin Luther King Jr.] — people have that type of regard for him," said Neal standing at the counter of the coffee shop where he works.

 Neal cites ingrained sexism as one reason for the weaker support for Harris: "She's a woman."